 The major professor will collect the completed forms for filing in the Microbiology office.

 Final Oral Examination

 The examination committee will consist of the same members as for the Preliminary Examination, although substitutions may be made if approved by the Program and the Graduate School.
-These guidelines will help you through the process.
 The student must contact members of the committee to arrange the date, time and place, then schedule the exam with the Graduate School not less than two weeks before the examination.
 One copy of the pre-text pages of the thesis must be submitted to the Graduate School when scheduling the exam.
 Examination copies must be distributed to all committee members two weeks prior to the examination.
 All members of the graduate committee should be physically present at all required graduate exam (for exceptions, see the Remote Participation requirements).

 The first part of the exam is the thesis presentation portion, which is open to all interested parties.
 After the thesis seminar, the committee and student will continue in closed session to examine the thesis and its broader relationship to microbiology.